gyan-cell/All-Config/README.md

 # All-Config

-This are my configuration file for all the tachnology i use !!!
+This are my configuration file for all the technology i use !!!
+U Can Do anything u want to do with this  Configs!